 If you don’t have this and are looking for another substitute, you can use any type of honey bbq spice or rub.

 Mash potatoes are delicious or a cauliflower mash.
 White rice and sweet potatoes are good as well.
-For vegetables, anything green will be tasty.
-Sautéed spinach, roasted asparagus, zucchini noodles, or roasted brussel sprouts would all be excellent choices.
+For vegetables, serve with any seasonal produce or anything green like sauteed spinach, broccoli or roasted asparagus.
+Zucchini noodles or roasted brussel sprouts would be tasty as well.

 Looking for meal ideas?
-Be sure to subscribe to my newsletter and you will receive my latest recipes sent straight to your inbox!
+Be sure to subscribe to my newsletter and you will receive new recipes sent straight to your inbox!

 - large non stick skillet